iifl-logo

 (d) In our opinion, the aforesaid financial statements comply with the Ind AS specified under section 133 of the Act.

-(g) With respect to the adequacy of the internal financial controls with reference to financial statements of the company and the operating effectiveness of such controls, refer to our separate Report in “Annexure B” wherein we have expressed an unmodified opinion.
+(f) With respect to the adequacy of the internal financial controls with reference to financial statements of the company and the operating effectiveness of such controls, refer to our separate Report in "Annexure C".
+Our report expresses an unmodified opinion on the

 c.
-There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company;
+As per information and explanation represented by the management, there has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company;

 d.
 The management has represented that, to the best of its knowledge and belief, other than as disclosed in the notes to the accounts